Great Wakering Rovers F.C.: Ground

 In 1985 the club obtained a lease from the parish council on a disused allotment site.
 A football ground was built by volunteers with the help of local farmer and supporter Roger Burroughs, who it was named after.
 The ground opened in 1989, with work starting on the main stand (the North Stand) in 1992, at which time a small covered area was built on the other side of the pitch.
 A roof was put on the main stand in 1996 and 175 seats later installed.
 A new covered terrace was installed in 2000.
 The North Stand was also expanded and currently seats 250.

 A record attendance of 1,150 was set in 2006 for a pre-season friendly against Southend United.
 The record was broken in July 2021 when a crowd of 1,500 watched another pre-season friendly against the same opponents.
+A new record of 1,502 was set for an FA Vase semi-final match against Worcester City in April 2024.